5hEn918/5hEn918.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am currently a Visiting Sesearch Student at School of Computing and Information Systems, [Singapore Management University (SMU)](https://www.smu.edu.sg/), working closely with Professor [Yue Duan](https://yueduan.github.io/).
+I am currently a Visiting Research Student at School of Computing and Information Systems, [Singapore Management University (SMU)](https://www.smu.edu.sg/), working closely with Professor [Yue Duan](https://yueduan.github.io/).
 Parallel to my research at SMU, I am pursuing my Bachelor's degree at [Northwestern Polytechnical University](https://www.nwpu.edu.cn/).